UKHO/docs/using-github/coding-in-the-open.md

 ### GOV.UK expectations

 - Write code in the open from the start, using a public repository—but never include secrets like API keys or credentials.
-- Always retain IP ownership of your service’s new code and license it openly (e.g., MIT or another Open Source Initiative–compatible licence).
+- Always retain IP ownership of your service’s new code and license it openly (e.g., MIT or another Open Source Initiative–compatible license).
 - If code must remain closed (e.g., unreleased policy or sensitive security mechanisms), provide a strong rationale—but open it as soon as permissible.

 ### Additional GOV.UK technical guidance